Ionic polaron in a Bose-Einstein condensate

 as shown with a solid black line in Fig.~\ref{fig:energy} (a).
 We also have verified that the effective impurity mass approaches the total mass of the MBBS, $M^\star \approx Nm$.
-As the number of bosons is increased further, the energy starts to significantly deviate from the behavior~(\ref{eq:mu:pinned}) and it reaches a minimum at a critical number $N_{\mathrm{c}}$, which can be estimated from the extremum condition $\partial E/\partial N = 0$~\footnote{We note that $N_{\mathrm{c}}$ could be defined in different ways, e.g. from the form of the atom-ion correlation function, $g_2^{\mathrm{ai}}(r)$, as $N_{\mathrm{c}} = n\int[g_2^{\mathrm{ai}}(r)-1+N_{\mathrm{c}}/N]4\pi r^2 dr$, or from the atom density far from the ion, i.e. $n (1-N_{\mathrm{c}}/N)$.}.
-The value $N_{\mathrm{c}}$ can be interpreted as the number of bosons bound to the impurity similar to the analysis of the 1D case~\cite{SchurerPRL17}.
-For the chosen parameters~\cite{SupMat} we obtain $N_{\mathrm{c}}\simeq 140$ almost irrespective of the exact value of the atom-ion scattering length.
-This indicates that while the scattering physics of quasi-free bosons is determined by the scattering length, it is the large range of the potential that determines the number of bound states.
-Note that this number is significantly larger as compared to the many-body bound states for the case of a neutral impurity, for which MC predicts only few atoms to be bound~\cite{ArdilaPRA2015}.
-At the same time $N_{\mathrm{c}}$ is much smaller than the number of bound atoms predicted by mean-field estimate~\cite{SupMat}, suggesting that the effective gas parameter is significantly increased in the vicinity of the ion.
+As the number of bosons is increased further, the energy starts to significantly deviate from the behavior~(\ref{eq:mu:pinned}) and it reaches a minimum at a critical number $N_{\mathrm{c}}$, which can be estimated from the extremum condition $\partial E/\partial N = 0$.
+The value $N_{\mathrm{c}}$ can be interpreted as the maximal number of bosons bound to the impurity, similarly to the analysis of the 1D case~\cite{SchurerPRL17}.
+We note that $N_{\mathrm{c}}$ could be defined in different ways, e.g. from the form of the atom-ion correlation function, $g_2^{\mathrm{ai}}(r)$, as $N_{\mathrm{c}} = n\int[g_2^{\mathrm{ai}}(r)-1+N_{\mathrm{c}}/N]4\pi r^2 dr$, or from the atom density far from the ion, i.e. $n (1-N_{\mathrm{c}}/N)$.
+For the chosen parameters we obtain $N_{\mathrm{c}}\simeq 140$ almost irrespective of the exact value of the atom-ion scattering length, contrarily to the mean-field prediction of Ref.~\cite{CotePRL02}.
+This indicates that while the scattering physics of quasi-free bosons is determined by the scattering length, it is the large range of the potential that determines the number of bound particles.
+Note that our result is significantly larger as compared to the many-body bound states for the case of a neutral impurity, for which Monte Carlo calculations predict only few atoms to be bound~\cite{ArdilaPRA2015}.
+At the same time $N_{\mathrm{c}}$ is much smaller than the number of bound atoms predicted by a mean-field-based estimate, suggesting that the effective gas parameter is significantly increased in the vicinity of the ion.
 For $N > N_{\mathrm{c}}$ the energy increases, meaning that no more bosons are able to bind to the ion and the excess atoms start to form an almost uniform gas.
 This view is further corroborated by the snapshots of the system taken in Fig.~\ref{fig:snapshots} for different system sizes, where the green sphere of radius $R^\star$ depicts the position of the ion (red symbols for bosons).
-In Fig.~\ref{fig:energy}(a) $N<N_{\mathrm{c}}$ and therefore all bosons are close to the ion forming a spatially localised MBBS.
-Contrarily, panel (b) displays the boson density for $N>N_{\mathrm{c}}$.
-In this scenario, the density is still higher than average around the ion, while the excess bosons form a background gas around the MBBS.
+Figure~\ref{fig:snapshots}(a) shows the snapshot of the system in the case when the number of bosons is smaller than the critical one, $N<N_{\mathrm{c}}$, and therefore all bosons are close to the ion forming a spatially localised MBBS.
+Contrarily, Fig.~\ref{fig:snapshots}(b) depicts the case with $N>N_{\mathrm{c}}$.
+In this scenario, the boson density around the ion is still higher than the average one and the excess bosons form a background gas.